The Pagination Component in Bootstrap 4

 Finally, you may customize the entire pagination component as well by using a few more CSS classes that override the default properties.

-In this example, I have changed the normal state of page numbers, active number, disabled link and hover/focus state of the page numbers.
-Visit the demo page for the live preview and grabbing the CSS classes used:
+In this example, I have changed the normal state of page numbers, active number, disabled link, and hover/focus state of the page numbers.

 The CSS used for this demo: